Jezek-David/LoRaWAN_I-NUCLEO-LRWAN1/README.md

         You can now use printf
         -> printf("test\r\n");

-Don't forget to configure Putty on your PC (serial connection)
+Don't forget to configure Putty on your PC (serial connection).

 ## Configuration of MxProject